-The “baby Ninja” is a 300cc sports bike with aggressive looks that may fool some into believing it is much bigger.
-Despite its relatively small engine size, it has enough oomph to keep up with the traffic on the highway − if the rider does his bit.
+The Kawasaki Ninja 300 or “baby Ninja” is a 296 cc sports bike with aggressive looks that may fool some into believing it is much bigger.
+Despite its relatively small engine size, it has enough power to keep up with highway traffic − if the rider does his bit.

 Style, instruments and equipment

-The overall styling is aggressive, which fits in with the rest of the Ninja stable.
+The overall styling is aggressive, which fits the rest of the Ninja stable.
 The fairing is designed to let warm air from the engine flow away from the rider’s legs in slower traffic.
-The 300 Ninja has a combination of analogue (rev counter) and digital instrumentation.
+The Ninja 300 has a combination of analogue (rev counter) and digital instrumentation.
 The speedo, fuel level, clock and dual trip meter are digital.
 The digital display also features the word “eco”, which flashes when the onboard computer decides that the optimal combination of speed and fuel consumption has been reached.
-The model tested was the standard non-ABS model, with 37mm non-adjustable forks in front and a Uni-Trak single shock with adjustable preload in the rear.
-The Kawasaki has a slipper clutch, which prevents the back wheel from locking up during downward gear changes.
-In addition to a six-speed gearbox, these characteristics deliver a bigger impression than was anticipated of “just” a 300cc.

 Ride and handling

-Whilst the engine does not roar and one may even forget it’s running when idling, if the rider plays along, the bike will perform.
-Acceleration and maintaining high(ish) speeds simply boils down to taking a handful of grip and not being afraid to twist it.
-As the maximum power and torque are available at 10 000r/min+, you have to ride it like you stole it.
-Speeds of just under 140km/h (according to the speedo) were attainable.
-The kerb weight of 172kg, in a low configuration such as this, makes the bike very nimble in traffic.
-Typically, the suspension was a tad on the hard side, one starts to avoid speed bumps and road imperfections while commuting.
-Despite the maximum power only being available at 10 000r/min, the bike rides well enough in slower traffic − you just need to use the correct gear.
-The bike will suit novice riders perfectly and those who need a commuting bike capable of highway speeds (100-120km/h) if the need arises.
+The kerb weight of 172 kg, in a low configuration such as this, makes the bike very nimble in traffic.
+Typically, the suspension was a tad on the hard side, so I tried to avoid speed bumps and road imperfections.
+Despite maximum power only available at 10 000 r/min, the bike rides well enough in slower traffic − you just have to use the correct gear.
+The bike will suit novice riders perfectly and those who need a commuting bike capable of highway speeds (100-120km/h).